 Travel Arrangements for Clinical Experiences - All students are required to travel varying distances during a portion of their clinical experiences due to restrictions in numbers imposed by the cooperating hospitals and by curriculum.
 No changes in clinical assignment can be made unless the student requesting a change can find a student in the alternate hospital to switch places.
 These changes must be made prior to Monday of the first clinical week.
 Students may find it useful to car-pool and in many instances hospital agencies limit the amount of parking available and request car-pooling.
 Parking fees are the responsibility of the student.
-Student who are unable to arrange to attend clinical practice in the assigned facility and cannot make arrangements to switch will be unable to continue in their studies.
+Students who are unable to arrange to attend clinical practice in the assigned facility and cannot make arrangements to switch will be unable to continue in their studies.
 Such students are requested to inform the Course Coordinator during the first week of the course.

-Student Illness - If you are unable to attend clinical experience, follow guidelines given by clinical faculty for that experience.
-Students who miss more than one week of class and/or clinical, need to present a health care provider note stating that the student can return to lecture, learning lab and clinical with specific restrictions listed if any.
+Student Illness - Students who are absent due to communicable illness, change in health status or level of functioning are required to present a health care provider note stating that the student can return to clinical with specific restrictions listed if any.

-Emergency Contact for Students - Please note that it is the responsibility of the student to give the proper contact information to those who will need to reach you in case of EMERGENCY.
+Emergency Contact for Students - Please note that it is the responsibility of the student to give the proper contact information to those who will need to reach you in case of emergency.
 Cell phone use is prohibited during all classroom, lab and clinical settings except in cases of extreme emergency.
 All phones should be on silent or vibrate and emergent calls taken out of the classroom, lab or clinical setting.